Your money-making expert. Financial journalist, TV and radio personality.

 Despite popular belief, it doesn’t have to cost a fortune to detox your life.
 Fitness doesn’t come at the cost of an expensive gym membership, designer Lycra and NASA-accredited trainers.
 Fitness, in fact, doesn’t have to cost even a penny.
 This means savings in the bank for a glorious sunshine-filled holiday.
 Detox your life by reading our guide and shed the pounds – without losing pennies.

 If you can control what you eat and get out of the office for a bit of exercise each day, you’ll lose weight and be healthier and happier.

-Boots – and many gyms across the country – offer scales combined with BMI calculators.
+Boots – as well as many gyms across the country – offer scales combined with BMI calculators.
 You simply jump on for a basic or advanced reading.
 The advanced reading will include your BMI index and body fat percentage (as well as your height and weight).
 This should enable you to sit down and work out what you need to do next.
-In some cases you may find you’re underweight and need to put a bit of weight on to get healthier.
+In some cases, you may find you’re underweight and need to put a bit of weight on to get healthier.
 On the other hand, you may be a healthy weight but not happy with the way you look.
 In this case, you may need a tailored exercise plan helping you to tone specific muscles.

 When you decide to lose weight, it should be more than just a short-term thing.
 It’s all about re-evaluating the way you live, what you eat and how you exercise.
 This is a total lifestyle change and it has to be for good.
 Once you achieve your ideal weight, you still need to maintain it!